lordrex/snap-random/README.md

 ## Requirements

 SnapRandom requires jQuery and the [ImagesLoaded](https://github.com/desandro/imagesloaded) jQuery plugin.
-ImagesLoaded forces SnapRandom to genrate one image at a time, instead of tryign to generate them all at once.
+ImagesLoaded forces SnapRandom to generate one image at a time, instead of trying to generate them all at once.
 This allows you to include many SnapRandom images in a page without slowing or even crashing the browser.

 ## Installation

-Include the jQuery, ImagewLoaded and SnapRandom JavaScript files in your document.
+Include the jQuery, ImageLoaded and SnapRandom JavaScript files in your document.
 There are several ways to do this, but here is one:

     <script src="http://code.jquery.com/jquery-latest.js"></script>
     <script src="jquery.imagesloaded.min.js"></script>